 Late Night Partying

-A noise curfew will apply to all camping areas after 10pm.
+A noise curfew will apply to all areas after 10pm.
 Anyone wishing to session on can go to the Pavilion.
 Please keep all sessions inside the building.
-Please be courteous of other campers and festival neighbours.
+Please be courteous of festival neighbours.

 The Festival aims to provide a safe environment for families.
 Parents and guardians are responsible for their children at all times.

 - Taxi (02) 4237 7505

 - Bus Services Premier Illawarra (02) 4271 1322, Kiama Coachlines (02) 4232 3466

 - Albion Park Airport flights - Fly Corporate 1300 851 269

 - QANTAS 131 313 • VIRGIN 136 789 • JETSTAR 131 538